Comparing Powers of Edge Ideals: Background results

 and

 \end{lem}

 Symbolic powers of squarefree monomial ideals (and, more specifically, edge ideals) have enjoyed a great deal of recent interest (see, e.g., \cite{2013:cooperembreehahoefel,2016:BocciMFO}).
 In \cite{2016:BocciMFO}, a linear programming approach is used to compute invariants related to the containment question.
 We adapt this technique in Lemma \ref{lem:alphasubprog} for the edge ideals under consideration in this paper.
-One result of \cite{2016:BocciMFO} which will be of use is the following, which reduces the problem of determining whether a given monomial is in $I^{(m)}$ to a problem of checking certain (linear) constraints on the exponents of the variables.
+One result of \cite{2016:BocciMFO} which will be of use is the following.

 \begin{lem} Let $I \subseteq R$ be a squarefree monomial ideal with minimal primary decomposition $I = P_1 \cap P_2 \cap \cdots \cap P_r$ with $P_j = ( x_{j_1},\ldots,x_{j_{s_j}} )$ for $j = 1,\ldots,r$.
 Then $x_{a_1}\cdots x_{a_n} \in I^{(m)}$ if and only if $a_{j_1}+\ldots+a _{j_{s_j}} \geq m$ for $j=1,\ldots,r$. \end{lem}